diniz-behn-lab/HS4-ISR-Reconstruction/README.md

 3. ISR estimation Mixed-Effect at the individual level
 4. Complete cohort model execution in a loop file.

 You will run the scripts in this order.
-As mentioned above, each of these files will require you to edit a few lines only to make sure things are references the files you are providing it and their locations (paths) in your machine.
+As mentioned above, each of these files in the "Main Scripts" folder require you to edit a few lines to make sure things the code is  referencing the location/path to the dataset you are building a model for.

 # Dataset Template Preprocessing.R
 ## Inputs: